srct/bookshare/README.md

 When you run `$ pip install -r requirements.txt` to install all Python modules, make sure to run `$ pip migrate website && pip migrate bids && pip migrate easy_thumbnails`.

+Make sure you have elasticsearch installed on your machine.
+(Not pyelasticsearch).
+Furthermore:

+> Using the standard SearchIndex, your search index content is only updated whenever you run either ./manage.py update_index or start afresh with ./manage.py rebuild_index.

 Debian and Ubuntu Installation Instructions
 ---
 `$ sudo apt-get update && sudo apt-get install libldap2-dev python-dev libmysqlclient-dev python-mysqldb`elasticsearch